gearman/gearman.github.io/protocol/index.md

 maxqueue

     This sets the maximum queue size for a function.
 If no size is given, the default is used.
-If the size is negative, then the queue is set to be unlimited.
-This sends back a single line with "OK".
+If one size is given, it is applied to jobs regardless of priority.
+If three sizes are given, the sizes are used when testing high-priority, normal, and low-priority jobs, respectively.
+A zero or negative size indicates no limit.
+This command sends back a single line with "OK".

     Arguments:
     - Function name.
-    - Optional maximum queue size.
+    - Optional maximum queue size (to apply one maximum at all priorities), or three optional maximum queue sizes (to enforce for high-, normal-, and low-priority job submissions).

 shutdown